alexm710/Gym-Application/README.md

 ## Project Overview
 This application will develop a weekly gym plan and fitness routine for a user depending on certain factors.
 For example their weight, height, ability and fitness level will affect how difficult the training program is.
 Furthermore, if a user completes multiple weeks in succession, the training will incrementally get more difficult.

-## Sprint Overview
+## Sprint 1 Overview

 ### What went well
 - Created an MVC which is connected to each layer (Model, View, Controller)
-- Designed a WPF with a clear and illustrated layout.
+- Designed a WPF register page with a clear and illustrated layout.
 - Created a databse using entity Framework using a migration.

 ### Sprint Review